 - Overall, Foreign Policy In Focus or FPIF is biased in favor of progressive causes; therefore, we rate them as Left-Center biased and High for factual reporting based on proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

-In review, Foreign Policy In Focus publishes analysis that is well sourced to credible left leaning media such as: Washington Post, Boston Globe, NYTimes, HuffPost, Right Web, and NPR.
-Although they do utilize loaded language in their headlines and articles such as “Trump’s Enablers Should Be Shamed Out of Public Life” They also use similar language towards Hillary Clinton: “Clinton’s State Department overlooked human rights abuses and corruption while keeping a lucrative flow of contracts moving to U.S. security firms working in Mexico.”
+In review, Foreign Policy In Focus publishes well-sourced analysis from credible left-leaning media such as Washington Post, Boston Globe, NYTimes, HuffPost, Right Web, and NPR.
+Although they do utilize loaded language in their headlines and articles such as “Trump’s Enablers Should Be Shamed Out of Public Life,” they also use similar language towards Democrats: “Clinton’s State Department overlooked human rights abuses and corruption while keeping a lucrative flow of contracts moving to U.S. security firms working in Mexico.”
 And former President Obama: “Trump Plans to Make It Easier to Kill Civilians with Drones.
 Sadly, We Can Thank Obama for That.”
-We could not find any instances of a failed fact checks from FPIF.
-Overall, Foreign Policy In Focus or FPIF is biased toward progressive causes, therefore we rate them Left-Center biased and High for factual reporting based on proper sourcing.
-(M. Huitsing 10/19/2017)